greycat-amc/OpenVas-/docs/03-lab-setup.md

 ## Network Verification

-Before starting the vulnerability scan, it is necessary to identify the IP addresses assigned to the virtual machines within the network.
-This can be done using standard network commands such as `ip a` or `ifconfig` in each machine.
-In this lab, the Nmap host discovery function will be used to identify active hosts in the network.
+Before starting the vulnerability scan, it is necessary to identify the IP address assigned to the target virtual machine within the network.
+This can be done using standard network commands such as `ip a` or `ifconfig` on each machine.
+However, in this case, the Nmap host discovery function will be used to identify active hosts in the network, simulating a real-world environment.

 <p align="center">
   <img src="../screenshots/kaliip.png" width="700">